Instant Loan in Germany: Online Approval and Fast Payout (2026)

-A standard consumer loan (Ratenkredit) with automated, fast approval.
+A standard consumer installment loan with automated, fast approval.
 Not a separate product category.

 Preliminary decision in minutes.
-Actual disbursement after identity verification, typically 1-3 business days.
+Actual disbursement after identity verification, typically 1 to 3 business days.

 Typical loan amounts